Clastify logo

 Image

-These equations replace the older assumption that time intervals and lengths are the same in every inertial frame.
-At everyday speeds (\gamma\approx 1), so the Newtonian equations of linear motion still work as a very good approximation.
-At relativistic speeds, you need to be exact about which frame supplies each time, distance and speed.
+These equations replace the old assumption that time intervals and lengths stay the same in every inertial frame.
+At everyday speeds γ1\gamma\approx 1, so the Newtonian equations of linear motion are still a very good approximation.
+At relativistic speeds, you need to be precise about which frame supplies each time, distance and speed.

 Simultaneity is not absolute

 Simultaneity means that two events have the same time coordinate in a chosen reference frame.
-In Galilean relativity, simultaneity stays absolute because (t'=t).
-In special relativity, it depends on which inertial frame you use.
+In Galilean relativity, simultaneity is absolute because t=tt'=t.
+In special relativity, it depends on the inertial frame.

-The Lorentz time transformation shows why this has to happen.
+The Lorentz time transformation shows why.
 For two events,

-Suppose two events are simultaneous in S, so (\Delta t=0).
-If they happen at different positions, with (\Delta x eq 0), then (\Delta t' eq 0).
+Suppose two events are simultaneous in S, so Δt=0\Delta t=0.
+If they happen at different positions, with Δxeq0\Delta x eq 0, then Δteq0\Delta t' eq 0.
 Only events at the same position can be simultaneous in both frames.

 A useful picture is a lamp at the centre of a moving carriage.
 In the carriage frame, the light reaches the front and rear ends at the same time.
-From the platform frame, the rear end moves towards the light while the front end moves away, so the rear event happens first.
+In the platform frame, the rear end moves towards the light while the front end moves away, so the rear event happens first.
 This is not a delay-of-seeing problem.
-Each frame is treated as if it has local observers with synchronized clocks at the event positions.
+We imagine each frame filled with local observers, using synchronized clocks at the event positions.

 Image

-On a spacetime diagram, events that are simultaneous in a frame lie along a line parallel to that frame’s space axis.
-Since different frames have differently tilted space axes, they divide spacetime into “same time” slices in different ways.
+On a spacetime diagram, events that are simultaneous in one frame lie along a line parallel to that frame’s space axis.
+Since different frames have differently tilted space axes, they cut spacetime into “same time” slices in different ways.

 Reading a spacetime diagram

-A spacetime diagram shows position along one space axis on the horizontal axis, with time on the vertical axis.
-Usually the vertical axis is labelled (ct), not (t).
-Since (ct) has units of metres, you can treat both axes as distance axes.
+A spacetime diagram graphs position along one space axis horizontally, with time on the vertical axis.
+In most diagrams the vertical axis is labelled ctct rather than tt.
+Since ctct has units of metres, both axes can be read as distance axes.

-A world line is a curve on a spacetime diagram that shows the sequence of events occupied by a particle or object.
-In this course, moving particles have constant velocity only, so their world lines are straight.
-A particle at rest in the diagram’s frame gives a vertical world line.
-One moving at constant speed gives a straight tilted world line.
-A photon in vacuum has a world line at 45° to the x and (ct) axes.
+A world line is the curve on a spacetime diagram that traces the sequence of events occupied by a particle or object.
+In this course, moving particles have constant velocity, so their world lines are straight.
+A particle at rest in the diagram’s frame has a vertical world line.
+A particle moving at constant speed has a straight, tilted world line.
+A photon in vacuum has a world line at 45° to the x and ctct axes.

 Image

-The angle between a particle’s world line and the time axis tells you its speed:
+The angle between a particle’s world line and the time axis gives its speed:

 Two frames on one diagram

-For a second inertial frame S′ moving relative to S, the (ct')-axis is the world line of the S′ origin.
-The (x')-axis is the line of simultaneity for S′ at (t'=0).
-Both axes tilt towards the photon lines; they don’t rotate like ordinary Euclidean axes.
+For a second inertial frame SS' moving relative to SS, the ctct'-axis is the world line of the SS' origin.
+The xx'-axis marks the line of simultaneity for SS' at t=0t'=0.
+Both axes tilt towards the photon lines; they do not rotate like ordinary Euclidean axes.

 Image

-The scales on (ct), (ct'), (x) and (x') are not the same.
+The scales on ctct, ctct', xx and xx' are not identical.
 They are set using lines of constant spacetime interval, often drawn as invariant hyperbolas.
-So don’t simply measure along a tilted axis with the same ruler scale as the untilted axis unless the diagram has been explicitly calibrated.
+So don't just measure along a tilted axis using the same ruler scale as the untilted axis, unless the diagram has been explicitly calibrated.

 Time dilation, length contraction and simultaneity can all be shown geometrically on these diagrams.
-Lines parallel to a frame’s space axis show equal time in that frame; lines parallel to a frame’s time axis show objects at rest in that frame.
-The algebra of Lorentz transformations and the geometry of spacetime diagrams are two languages for the same physics.
+Lines parallel to a frame’s space axis show equal time in that frame.
+Lines parallel to a frame’s time axis show objects at rest in that frame.
+The algebra of Lorentz transformations and the geometry of spacetime diagrams are two ways of describing the same physics.

 Atmospheric muons

-A muon is an unstable subatomic particle produced high in the atmosphere when high-energy cosmic rays hit air molecules.
-Muons have a short proper mean lifetime, so a Newtonian calculation says that hardly any should make it all the way down to detectors at Earth’s surface.
+A muon is an unstable subatomic particle made high in the atmosphere when high-energy cosmic rays hit air molecules.
+Muons have a short proper mean lifetime, so if you use a Newtonian calculation, almost none should make it down to detectors at Earth’s surface.

-But plenty of muons are detected at ground level.
-From Earth’s frame, time dilation explains it: the moving muons have dilated lifetimes, so more of them survive the descent.
-From the muon’s own frame, length contraction explains the same result: the atmosphere’s thickness is contracted, putting the ground much closer.
-These aren’t two separate physical effects competing with each other; they’re two frame descriptions of one invariant spacetime story.
+Yet plenty of muons are detected at ground level.
+From Earth’s frame, time dilation explains this: fast-moving muons have longer lifetimes, so more of them survive the trip down.
+From the muon’s own frame, the same result comes from length contraction: the atmosphere’s thickness is contracted, putting the ground much closer.
+These aren’t two competing physical effects.
+They are two frame descriptions of the same invariant spacetime story.

 Image

 A typical experiment compares muon counts at high altitude with counts at lower altitude.
-Without relativity, the predicted lower-altitude count comes out far too small.
+Without relativity, the predicted lower-altitude count comes out much too small.
 When time dilation is included, the prediction matches observation.
-That is what makes muon decay such a clean piece of evidence: it isn’t just a thought experiment about rockets, but a measurable particle-decay result.
+That makes muon decay a particularly clean piece of evidence: not a rocket-based thought experiment, but a measurable particle-decay result.

-Muon decay experiments therefore give experimental evidence for both time dilation and length contraction.
-They also show that special relativity is not just science fiction; it is built into particle physics, accelerator physics and technologies that depend on very precise timing.
+Muon decay experiments therefore provide experimental evidence for both time dilation and length contraction.
+They also show that special relativity isn’t just for science fiction; it is built into particle physics, accelerator physics and technologies that rely on very precise timing.

 Were those notes helpful?